-“Watson murder” is a form of California Penal Code 187, second-degree murder.
+“Watson murder” is a form of California Penal Code 187 PC, second-degree murder.
 1 It can be charged when someone with a prior California DUI conviction kills someone while driving under the influence.
 2

 “Watson murder” takes its name from a 1981 California Supreme Court case called People v.
 Watson.
 3 In that case, the court held that a DUI driver who causes a fatal accident can be convicted of murder (Penal Code 187) if the driver acted with “implied malice.”

 What is “implied malice” in a DUI murder case?

 “Implied malice” is also known as “malice aforethought.”
 It does not require ill will toward the victim or an intention to cause the victim’s death.
 4